 Krista Canfield McNish is a 2003 graduate of Syracuse University’s Newhouse School of Public Communication and the Whitman School of Management with degrees in Broadcast Journalism and Finance.

-Krista owns her own bespoke public relations agency, Canfield McNish Consulting LLC, which focuses on senior level strategic communications and influencer relations for scrappy Silicon Valley startups and global travel brands.
+Currently Krista works as the Head of Marketing and Communications at CRV, located in the San Francisco Bay Area.
+Previously, Krista owned her own bespoke public relations agency, Canfield McNish Consulting LLC, which focused on senior level strategic communications and influencer relations for scrappy Silicon Valley startups and global travel brands.
 She is the founder of FoodWatershoes and is also a startup advisor to Travelade.
 Before starting her consultancy she was the vice president of corporate communications at Gogobot (Trip.com), a company that connects travelers with advice and reviews which was successfully acquired by Skyscanner.
 Prior to joining Gogobot she spent nearly seven years working on corporate, consumer and trade communications at LinkedIn both before and after the company’s successful IPO.
 She also led communications efforts related to LinkedIn’s expansion into international markets.

 Krista has been closely involved with the iSchool since 2012, when she joined the school’s board of advisors.
 While at LinkedIn and Gogobot, Krista worked with the iSchool to regularly host students on the school’s Spring Break in Silicon Valley trip, where Syracuse University students are exposed to the startup and technology culture of California’s Bay Area.